Cameron McGriff

-Cameron McGriff (born September 30, 1997) is an American professional basketball player for Le Mans of the French Pro A. He played college basketball for the Oklahoma State Cowboys.
+Cameron McGriff (born September 30, 1997) is an American professional basketball player who last played for the Indiana Mad Ants of the NBA G League.
+He played college basketball for the Oklahoma State Cowboys.

-Early life and high school career
+Early life

 McGriff grew up mainly playing flag football.
 His parents, Octavia Goodman and Nate McGriff, were separated, with his father working three jobs.
 He began focusing on basketball as he grew taller and could dunk by sixth grade.
 McGriff attended South Grand Prairie High School in Grand Prairie, Texas.
 As a senior, he averaged 14.3 points and 7.4 rebounds per game.
 He was ranked the 10th best recruit in Texas by ESPN and the No. 113 in his high school class by Rivals.
 McGriff committed to playing college basketball for Oklahoma State, choosing the Cowboys over Arkansas in part because he thought they would help him reach the NBA.

 College career

-Entering his freshman season at Oklahoma State, McGriff's new college teammate and friend, Tyrek Coger, collapsed and died of an enlarged heart during summer workouts.
 As a freshman, McGriff averaged 3.8 points and 3.1 rebounds in 15.7 minutes per game while showcasing his dunking ability, including a dunk against Georgetown that appeared on SportsCenter's Top 10.
 Before his sophomore season, he improved his jump shot, making 1,000 shots each day.
 As a sophomore, he averaged 8.4 points and 5.4 rebounds per game and helped the team reach the National Invitational Tournament quarterfinals.
 In November 2018, McGriff scored 28 points in a win against LSU.

 As a junior, McGriff averaged 12.3 points and 7.4 rebounds per game, shooting 38 percent.
 On February 22, 2020, he tied his career-high of 28 points and had seven rebounds in a 83–66 win over Oklahoma.
 He averaged 12.3 points and 6.6 rebounds per game as a senior on a team that finished 18–14.
 McGriff averaged 19 points per game on the final six games of the season and was named the team's most valuable player by the Tulsa World.
 He was also named All-Big 12 Honorable Mention.